real-logic/aeron/aeron-cluster/README.md

     with membership changes recorded in the log.

 Based on the membership size, consensus is determined by the majority of the cluster members.
 Clusters should be 3 or 5 in population size.
-However, 2 node clusters are supported whereby both members must agree the log and in the event of failure the remaining member must be manually reconfigured as a single node cluster.
+However, 2 node clusters are supported whereby both members must agree the log and in the event of failure the remaining member must be manually reconfigured as a single node cluster to progress.

-Protocol
+Aeron Cluster Protocol
 =====

 Messages specification is in SBE in [aeron-cluster-codecs.xml](https://github.com/real-logic/aeron/blob/master/aeron-cluster/src/main/resources/cluster/aeron-cluster-codecs.xml).